inviqa/harness-go/docs/how-to-guides/add-a-database.md

-# How to add a database to your project
+# How to add a database to your app

 It is common for a Go application to require a database.
 In a microservices architecture it enables the [database-per-service] pattern.